Consolidated B-24 Liberator, 42-95278, Corradrishy, Mayo

 medical doctor and an American, Clegg said.

-Before his prisoner of war camp was liberated the next spring,
+Before his prisoner of war camp was liberated the next

-from 136 to 80 pounds.”
+he dropped from 136 to 80 pounds.”

 Robert wrote by email via his son-in-law Dan Smith in August